joe-dnd/joe-dnd.github.io/content/tools.md

 ## Poisoner's Kit
 ### Create Poison
-* Any posion you have identified can be made.
+* Any poison you have identified can be made.
 * Identify a poison's ingredients by passing a DC 15 Medicine or Nature check.
 * Requires 8 hours per tier to make a poison.
 * Uses ingredients that cost half the price of the poison.